rust-gamedev/meetup/README.md

 presentation schedule will be organized.
 The stream is hosted on StreamYard, and you'll get a link to the stage the day of the meetup.

+## Code of Conduct

+The Rust Gamedev Meetup follows the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).

 ## Contact

 For any questions or suggestions, please contact the organizers through the